Home

 Starting Position

-• These exercise ball exercises require you to lie supine on the floor with your heels on the ball.
+• You start this ball exercise by lying supine on the floor with your heels on the ball.

 • Arms are straight and out to the sides of your body.